VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 The file defines Categories data inside selected catalog.

-The top row of the file contains column names that will be matched with the Category entity properties in wizard's mapping step or later in the import job edit viewВ **Mapping**В tab.
+The top row of the file contains column names that will be matched with the Category entity properties in wizard's mapping step or later in the import job edit view **Mapping** tab.

 There are required properties for Category entity that has to be set (not null):

 * (string) CategoryId - the unique id for the category (GUID - generated automatically).
 * (string) Code - the unique code for the category in scope of catalog.
 * (string) Name - name of the category.
-* (bool) В  IsActive - if the category is active ("true" by default).
+* (bool)   IsActive - if the category is active ("true" by default).
 * (string) CatalogId - catalog id to which categories will be added.
-* (date) В  StartDate - the date when the category becomes active.
+* (date)   StartDate - the date when the category becomes active.

-CSV file must have columns that stands to Code and Name properties at least.В StartDateВ andВ IsActiveВ could be set via Custom value selection if all imported categories should be active or inactive initially (default value isВ true).В Catalog is selected in separate control, so it doesn't have to be in the CSV file.
+CSV file must have columns that stands to Code and Name properties at least.
+StartDate and IsActive could be set via Custom value selection if all imported categories should be active or inactive initially (default value is true).
+Catalog is selected in separate control, so it doesn't have to be in the CSV file.

 Other important but not required property is parent category code.
 If CSV file doesn't contain column that applies to this property, than all categories will be set to the root of the selected catalog.